-2. Choose an area you are most interested at (or few if you can’t decide), whether that would be mechanical engineering, civil, aerospace or any other, and look for work opportunities there.
+2. Choose an area you are most interested in (or few if you can’t decide), whether that would be mechanical engineering, civil, aerospace, or any other, and look for work opportunities there.

-3. Use various resources with apprenticeships – some companies prefer advertising vacancies through a third-party agency (similar to job agencies).
+3. Use a variety of resources to search for apprenticeships – some companies prefer advertising vacancies through a third-party agency (similar to job agencies).
 Also consider national training organizations.
-Again, similar with agencies, these are used by employers to advertise jobs.
+Again, similar to agencies, these are used by employers to advertise jobs.

 4. Look for jobs in newspapers, both online and offline.
 Some employers prefer doing it the old way and put vacancies in the actual paper.

-6. Even if you’d rather be working than studying right now, consider applying for a short (maybe one-year long) course at your local college.
-Having the necessary skills and education will make you look more appealing to employers over the other applicants.
-Engineering is a competitive industry so you have to stand out.
+6. Even if you’d rather be working than studying right now, consider applying for a short (maybe one-year-long) course at your local college.
+Having the necessary skills and education will make you look more appealing to employers than the other applicants.
+Engineering is a competitive industry, so you have to stand out.

 7. Build up your network of connections!
-Ask your family members, friends and teachers at school if any of them know about apprenticeship opportunities.
-If you are not using LinkedIn yet, it is time to sign up and use it as an additional tool of searching for vacancies.
+Ask your family members, friends, and teachers at school if any of them know about apprenticeship opportunities.
+If you are not using LinkedIn yet, it is time to sign up and use it as an additional tool for searching for vacancies.